Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ## Prospect

+- **Type**: `server_scripts`

 Whenever a prospector's pick is used, this event is fired.
 It is purely informational and cannot change anything

-This event is fired in the `server_scripts` folder

 ### Method Signature